fss-fmi/sugaming/docs/wiki/Developer-Onboarding.md

 - **JetBrains WebStorm**

-  You can load the project repository as it is in WebStorm, however, several plugins are recommended to be installed, to make your developer experience smoother.
+  You can load the project repository just as it is in WebStorm, however, several plugins are recommended to be installed, in order to make your developer experience smoother.

   To set up the recommended plugins, first open the cloned project repository in WebStorm.
 A pop-up in the bottom-right corner stating that "Required plugins have not been loaded" should appear (if you miss it, you can still view it from the "Notifications" pane in the top-right corner).
 Select `Install required plugins` and then, in the new window that is opened, click `OK`.
 You may be prompted to accept the plugins' terms of service.
 Afterward, you should be all set!